qcodespp.plotting.RemotePlot

 - *args (DataSetPP, DataArray, Parameter, list, tuple): Positional arguments can be:

-: The data items to plot.A list or tuple of
+DataSetPP: The dataset to link to the live plot.DataArrayorParameter: The data items to plot.A list or tuple of

-objects to plot.
+DataArrayorParameterobjects to plot.

 - data_set (

-to link to the live plot.
+DataSetPP, optional): TheDataSetPPto link to the live plot.
 If not provided, it will try to use the default dataset.
 If no data_set, one can add items to the plot, but the data will not be tracked.

 - data_items (Sequence[

-], optional): List ofDataArray
+DataArray,Parameter], optional): List ofDataArray or

 - Returns: